 What To Look For In A Lamaze Class

-While looking for a Lamaze class ensure that the instructors are ASPO-certified nurses for childbirth education or certified teachers with a background in counseling, teaching, social work, physical therapy, and psychology.
+While looking for a Lamaze class ensure that the instructors are ASPO-certified nurses for childbirth education or certified teachers with a background in counseling, teaching, childbirth or midwifery, social work, physical therapy, and/ or psychology.

 The Lamaze theory explains the delivery process and the perception of labor pain.
 The techniques and methods adopted in this course build confidence in a pregnant woman, thus facilitating comfortable childbirth.